War hawk: Variations of the term

 The term has also been expanded into "chicken hawk", referring to a war hawk who avoided military service.

-The term "liberal hawk" is a derivation of the traditional phrase, in the sense that it denotes an individual with "socially liberal" inclinations coupled with an aggressive outlook on foreign policy.
+The term "liberal hawk" is a derivation of the traditional phrase, in the sense that it denotes an individual with socially liberal inclinations coupled with an aggressive outlook on foreign policy.
+The term "neoconservative" is also used to denote an individual with conservative inclinations coupled with an aggressive outlook on foreign policy.

-In modern American usage "hawk" refers to a fierce advocate for a cause or policy, such as "deficit hawk" or "privacy hawk".
+In modern American usage, "hawk" refers to a fierce advocate for a cause or policy, such as "deficit hawk" or "privacy hawk".
 It may also refer to a person or political leader who favors a strong or aggressive military policy, though not necessarily outright war.

+In the Philippines, a war hawk is usually referred to, in slang, as "war freaks".
+The term is used to describe people who are belligerent or prone to arguments.